hucheng2001/Project-Third_Party_CN_AGRTKML-2023-Seedling_Leakage_Detection-PublicDemo/README.md

 # Project-WorkforThirdParty_CN_AGRTKML-2023-Seedling_Leakage_Detection-PublicDemo

+## Please see the “[Work Sample] Seedling leakage detection based on YOLOv5.pdf” file.
-## The details of the project are presented in the PDF document, and the code content can be provided privately if necessary.
+The details of the project are presented in the PDF document, and the code content can be provided privately if necessary.

 ## Permissions and Privacy
 The project is a competition project in collaboration with an industrial robotics innovation team (3 people).
 This repository (and PDF) mainly shows the machine intelligence algorithm training and optimization part led by me.
 Robot control, computer vision image acquisition and optimization, and other related code and results that were the responsibility of others have been removed.